-2. Literature Search Techniques Evaluation of Users

-i) Guiding Signs and Boards: Signs and boards are the most potent medium of instruction a board of responsible size, with the work 'library' written on it should be affixed on the top of the library building in such a matter or it's visible from responsible distance.
+- 2. Literature Search Techniques Evaluation of Users - i) Guiding Signs and Boards: Signs and boards are the most potent medium of instruction a board of responsible size, with the work 'library' written on it should be affixed on the top of the library building in such a matter or it's visible from responsible distance.
 On the gate of the library aboard should be displayed containing information about opening hours.

 ii) Lib: Opening Hours

-Monday to Friday.....PM saturdayPM
+Monday to Friday AM to PM

+Saturday AM to PM